alenjani/GHM/README.md

 # Satellite Imagery Dataset

-## About
-The Satellite Imagery Project aims to predict health indicators with satellite images using Deep Learning methods.
-Our first health indicator of interest is the Body Mass Index (BMI) because of its availability and relative abundance in our health indicator dataset.

 ## Description of the Dataset
 The BMI Satellite Imagery Dataset consists of ~55,000 satellite images and a csv file.